ag2816/WestNileVirusPrediction/README.md

 <h2>EDA Findings</h2>
 <ul>
+<li>The dataset is imbalanced --  there are many more cases of negative results than positive results for the presence of West Nile virus.
+West nile is only found 3.85% of the time.
+We will need to take action to address this imbalance prior to training a model</li
 <li>Culex Pipiens appears to be the main carrier of West Nile Virus as it is most commonly associated with the presence of west nile virus (note: we do not have a count of WNV infected mosquitos -- just a yes/no flag about whether it was present)</li>
-<li>only 8 of 134 traps have more than 10 positive results Mosquito Numbers:</li>
+<li>only 8 of 134 traps have more than 10 positive results Mosquito Numbers</li>
 <li>Culex Pipiens numbers dropped off rapidly in 2009 and 2011, although increased again slightly in 2013</li>
-<li>culex restuans is showing a gradual increase over time</li>
+<li>Culex Restuans is showing a gradual increase over time</li>
-<li>most counts are up in 2013 over 2011 West Nile Counts</li>
+<li>Most counts are up in 2013 over 2011 West Nile Counts</li>
-<li>in 2007, mosquito counts peaked in August, while in 2009, they peaked much earlier in June and July</li>
-<li>2011 also showed a peak in July</li>
+<li>In 2007, mosquito counts peaked in August, while in 2009, they peaked much earlier in June and July.
+2011 also showed a peak in July</li>
+  <li>2007 had wet august, 2009 had cool fall and 2011 had a wet june</li>
 </ul>